J-CF-Leung/Study_Vault/Physics/Astrophysical Fluid Dynamics.md

 - Let $dx\to 0$, one gets:
 $$\rho_{1}u_{1}=\rho_{2}u_{2}$$

-- Similarly for conservation of momentum:
+- Similarly for conservation of momentum, using the [[#Stress tensor and ram pressure|stress tensor]]:
 $$\rho_{1}u_{1}^{2}+p_{1}=\rho_{2}u_{2}^{2}+p_{2}$$
 - The velocities _parallel_ to the shock front, $u_{y}$ and $u_{z}$ are _continuous_ across the front
 - The _thermal and ram pressures combined_ is _conserved_